Skip to Content

 CECUT Cultural Center of Tijuana

-Food and Drink Safety in Tijuana
+Food and Water Safety in Tijuana

 A street taco stand in Mexico

 The final safety point that I would like to talk about doesn’t have to do with people but rather germs and bacteria.
 While visiting Tijuana, you do have to be a bit more cautious about what you eat and drink.
 In general, food hygiene standards are just a bit lower in Tijuana than in the US.
+Tijuana has some great food but you have to be careful about where you eat so you don’t get sick.

 To reduce your chance of getting travelers’ diarrhea, you should: